EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models: Training Approach

-\paratitle{Token Stream Organization.} We temporally concatenate the waveform of different dialogs to form full audio streams containing multiple sessions.
+\paratitle{Token Stream Organization.} Multiple dialog sessions from different users are tokenized and concatenated, forming \textit{token streams}.
 With a probability of 0.3, a later user instruction \textit{interrupts} an ongoing model response, simulating the most widely-considered full-duplex scenario.
-The concatenated waveform are tokenized with a Mimi tokenizer \cite{moshi}, formatted as described in Section \ref{preliminaires}, and truncated to a maximum length of 8192.
-For the textual monologue channel, we record the actual start point of each audio response, and position the tokenized textual response to start 2 steps earlier.
-We follow the \textit{natural} monologue strategy \cite{flm-audio} instead of applying word-level alignment between text and audio \cite{moshi}.
-For each tokenized training sample with length 8192, positions 0-511 are reserved for the \textit{Level-1 MemChunk}, and positions 512-768 for the \textit{Level-2 MemChunk}, with dialogs beginning after these reserved slots.
+The concatenated waveform are tokenized with a Mimi tokenizer \citep{moshi}, formatted as described in Appendix \ref{appendix:model_detail}, and truncated to a maximum length of 8192 steps.
+For the textual monologue channel, we record the actual start point of each audio response, and position the textual response tokens to start 2 steps earlier.
+We follow the \textit{natural} monologue strategy \citep{flm-audio} instead of applying word-level alignment between text and audio \citep{moshi}.
+For each training sample with 8192 steps, positions 0-511 are reserved for the \textit{Level-1 MemChunk}, and positions 512-768 for the \textit{Level-2 MemChunk}, with dialogs beginning after these reserved slots.
 Figure \ref{fig:stream} (top left) illustrates our token stream organization.